Sightseeing in Majorca

 If you're an adrenaline junkie and don't mind getting wet then you need look no further than the many beaches along Majorca's coastline.
 There are facilities provided for sailing, windsurfing, diving, waterskiing and much more.

 The Paseo Maritimo is home to two of the main yachting facilities in Majorca, Real Club Nautico and Club de Mar.
 If you're not a sailor then why not relax and take a trip on a glass bottom boat to check out the marine life.

 Golf Holidays and Go Karting in Majorca

 In Magaluf, a 15 minute drive from the centre of Palma, you will find opportunities to go race karting if you're looking for thrills without the water.
-Or else spend a day at one of the many golf courses to be found on the island such as Son Termens, the newest golf course in Majorca, which can be found in the town of Bunyola, just nine miles away from Palma.
+Alternatively spend a day at one of the many golf courses to be found on the island such as Son Termens, the newest golf course in Majorca which can be found in the town of Bunyola, just nine miles away from Palma.
 There is also the Canyamel, an 18 hole course just 28km from Palma centre.